Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction

-We now consider various cases for wave propagation, comparing the numerical solution to the cRB equations to the constructed weakly-nonlinear solution with the inclusion of terms up to $\O{\sqrt{\varepsilon}}$ to take account of the mass.
+We now consider various cases for wave interaction, where we will use the constructed weakly-nonlinear solution with the inclusion of terms up to $\O{\sqrt{\varepsilon}}$ to take account of the mass.
 Two types of initial condition are considered: solitary wave and cnoidal wave.
-In each case, the first example will be for waves propagating in the same direction (co-propagating waves) and the second example will show waves propagating in opposite directions and then interacting with each other (counter-propagating waves).
-These results are presented for the case when the characteristic speeds are close ($c - 1 = \O{\varepsilon}$).
+While our focus is on the high-contrast case (when $c - 1 = \O{1}$), it is instructive to compare with the solutions emerging in the low-contrast case (when $c - 1 = \O{\varepsilon}$).
 The results for the low-contrast case are presented using the solution obtained in \cite{Khusnutdinova19Book}.
 Then, we discuss the solutions for the high-contrast case, whose weakly-nonlinear solution was constructed in Section \ref{sec:WNL}.